What’s the best way to give root canals a bad reputation? A missed root during root canal.

 - Get to the end of every single canal

-When you follow these rules, your patient’s root canal will heal just fine.
-When you don’t… that’s when the problems start.
+When you follow these two rules to the letter, your patient’s root canal will heal just fine and they’ll become a believer in the power of endo.
+When you don’t … that’s when the problems start.
 And that’s exactly what happened in this tooth story.

 The patient in this tooth story was a 28-year-old woman.
 About a year and a half prior to seeing me, her general dentist performed a root canal on her upper premolar.
 Although the root canal had seemed like a success, the patient was now experiencing a painful bump around the previously treated tooth.